Coping with seasonal swings: tips for retailers and other businesses

 We’re not suggesting you upset your suppliers, particularly as they may be doing it tough in a seasonal business too.
 But if you’re in the habit of paying them early, perhaps think about paying on time instead.
 And it could be worth reviewing your payment terms and renegotiating arrangements if necessary.

 If you find yourself in negative cash flow territory during a natural downturn period, you may wish to consider short-term finance options such as a business credit card1, an overdraft1 facility, or a business loan1.
 Talk to your business banker and accountant about the most appropriate choice for your circumstances.
-And check out our handy business loan finder tool.

 As a seasonally affected retailer there may be times when you have to stock up to meet demand, but you don’t want to get left with excess that’s locking-up cash.
 That’s why it’s important to keep detailed sales records this year, to help inform your purchasing strategy next year.